Category Archives: Press

 He goes on to comment about the performances of Ryan and Anji individually, even encouraging the duo to pursue solo endeavors outside of Lovespirals.
 You’ll have to read the full review on Music Tap.

-This Truth Tops Dance Charts
+This Truth Remix Release Tops UK Dance Charts

 Hot new UK dance music label, Loverush Digital, is about to drop a “Damien.S VS Lovespirals” branded set of remixes of our single, “This Truth,” on February 9th.
 UK radio and club DJs, however, have already been spinning advanced copies the past few weeks.
 To our delight, the EP has been blazing up various club charts!